 If you are driving in fog, is it a good idea to use your high beams?

-When driving in fog, do not use your high beams.
+This tip is not just for large truck and heavy equipment drivers.
+Everyone on the road, when driving in fog, do not use your high beams.
 Instead, turn on your fog lights, if available.

 What kinds of risks do construction and work zones pose to drivers of large vehicles and heavy equipment?